-- Crazy colors: Certain colors like bright yellow, orange, or avocado green totally compromise the integrity of wearing a tuxedo in the first place.
+- Crazy colours: Certain colours like bright yellow, orange, or avocado green totally compromise the integrity of wearing a tuxedo in the first place.

-- Neckties: Men in Hollywood wear neckties with tuxedos all the time, and it makes no sense.
+- Neckties: Men in Hollywood wear neckties with tuxedos all the time, but it’s somewhat misguided.
 This isn’t creative, but rather a misunderstanding of what black tie is supposed to be.

 - Wearing a vest & cummerbund simultaneously: This is like putting your spare glasses on over your regular glasses.
-It offers no additional functional benefit, and you’ll look stupid.
+It offers no additional functional benefit, and you’ll look a bit silly.

 These are clothes for fun, sure.
 Just not outdoor, physical activity-driven fun.

-From what we can see, he did one thing right and opted for peak lapels, and the jacket seems to have a one-button stance.
-His beard and hair also look neatly groomed.
+From what we can see, he did one thing right and opted for peak lapels (not pictured), and the jacket seems to have a one-button stance.
+Although you can’t see it due to how we cropped the photo, his beard and hair also look neatly groomed.
 With that said, he dropped the ball in many ways here:

-Our friend Laurence Fishburne comes closer, but still misses the mark:
+The celebrated and talented Laurence Fishburne comes closer, but unfortunately misses the mark:

-Like Mr. Fatone, Mr. Fishburn did a few things right.
+Mr. Fishburne did a few things right.
 He’s wearing black tie-appropriate shoes, and it seems that the overall fit of his garments is good, if a bit conservative.

 The orange jacket, while good for his warm skin tone and surely a handsome piece on its own, is a bit nuts for a black tie ensemble.
-Furthermore, it has pocket flaps and notched lapels, sporty details that don’t make sense with black tie.
+Furthermore, it has pocket flaps, notched lapels and a horn button, which are sporty details that don’t fit with black tie.

-The necktie, while tied much better than Mr. Fatone’s, is still a necktie.
-Combined with the jacket, this outfit is neither suit nor tuxedo, leaving him in sartorial purgatory.
+There’s also a necktie.
+Combined with the jacket, this outfit is neither suit nor tuxedo, leaving him in a sort of sartorial purgatory.

 Creative Black Tie Summary

-Again, creative black tie is a variant of black tie wherein you can add one color to your ensemble to liven it up a bit.
-It is not an opportunity to dilute the tuxedo with sporty details, insane colors, or other ultra-trendy ideas.
+Again, creative black tie is a variant of black tie wherein you can add one colour to your ensemble to liven it up a bit.
+It is not an opportunity to dilute the tuxedo with sporty details, insane colours, or other ultra-trendy ideas.

 Now that you have read our guide to creative black tie, consider reading some of our related content: